cusec/2024/README.md

 - Using Next.js 13 app router, and using 'Link' and 'Image' components instead of `<a>` and `<img>` tags.🔗🖼️
 - Defining custom types using TypeScript.✅
 - Using Tailwind to rapidly create layouts and basic styling.🚀
+- Reverting git commits and resetting the head back to past commits.🕜
 - Creating grid backgrounds using vanilla CSS.⏹️
 - Giving texts gradient backgrounds.🟣🟡
 - Creating better adaptive layouts with custom breakpoints.🧐